History of Los Angeles: Postwar: Baby boomers

 Circus elephants with a police escort in Downtown LA, 1953.

 After the war, hundreds of land developers bought land cheap, subdivided it, built on it, and got rich.
 Real-estate development replaced oil and agriculture as Southern California's principal industry.
 In July 1955, Walt Disney opened the world's first theme park called Disneyland in Anaheim.
 Nine years later, Universal Studios opened its first theme park with the public studio tour tram at Universal City.
 This later touched off a theme park war between Disney and Universal that continue on to the present day.
 In 1958, Major League Baseball's Dodgers and Giants left New York City and came to Los Angeles and San Francisco, respectively.
 The population of California expanded dramatically, to nearly 20 million by 1970.
 This was the coming-of-age of the baby boom.
 By 1950, Los Angeles was an industrial and financial giant created by war production and migration.
 Los Angeles assembled more cars than any city other than Detroit, made more tires than any city but Akron, Ohio, made more furniture than Grand Rapids, Michigan, and stitched more clothes than any city except New York.
 In addition, it was the national capital for the production of motion pictures, Army and Navy training films, radio programs and, within a few years, television shows.
 Construction boomed as tract houses were built in ever expanding suburban communities financed by the GI Bill for veterans and the Federal Housing Administration.
 Popular music of the period bore titles such as "California Girls", "California Dreamin'", "San Francisco", "Do You Know the Way to San Jose?" and "Hotel California".
 These reflected the Californian promise of easy living in a paradisiacal climate.
 The surfing culture burgeoned.

 The former Los Angeles County flag, used from 1967 to 2004.

-The Cocoanut Grove at the Ambassador Hotel was one of the most premier nightclubs in Los Angeles, from 1921 until the 1960's.
+The Cocoanut Grove at the Ambassador Hotel was one of the most premier nightclubs in Los Angeles, from 1921 until the 1960s.